bitpay/wallet/README.md

 has the following format:

   - CopayerId of the peer generating the string.
 This is a 33 bytes ECDSA public key, as explained above.
-This allow the receiving peer to locate the generating peer.
+This allows the receiving peer to locate the generating peer.
   - Network Key.
 A 8 byte string to encrypt and sign the peers communication.

-The string is encoded using bitcoin's Base8Check encoding, to prevent transmision errors.
+The string is encoded using Bitcoin's Base58Check encoding, to prevent transmission errors.

-Peer authentication
+Peer Authentication
 -------------------

-It is important to note that all data in the wallet is shared between *all peers*, with the exception of each peer's private key, with are never transmited throught the network.
-There is not private messages or, in general, information that belongs to a subset of the WR.
+It is important to note that - except for private keys - *all data* in the wallet is shared with *all members of the wallet*.
+Private keys are never shared with anyone and are never sent over the network.
+There are no *private* messages between individual members of the wallet.
+All members of a wallet see everything that happens in that wallet.